Which Spinal Cord Stimulator is Best?

 See what physicians are saying about HFX spinal cord stimulation and their patient outcomes:

-Next steps to getting the best battery option for you
+Next steps to getting the best spinal cord stimulator

 Spinal cord stimulators with rechargeable batteries last longer than non-rechargeable.
-HFXTM spinal cord stimulation is the only rechargeable device designed to have a 10+ year battery without any programming restrictions1.
+HFX spinal cord stimulation is the only rechargeable device designed to have a 10+ year battery without any programming restrictions1.
+Learn more about what to expect with HFX.

 - There are two types of batteries to choose from rechargeable and non-rechargeable